Apple Starts Pushing High Sierra on Unsuspecting Mac Users

 You almost certainly don’t want to click Install when that notification appears.
 Regardless of your opinion of High Sierra, installing it will take quite some time — an hour or more — and you should make sure you have a backup before starting, as per Joe Kissell’s advice in “Take Control of Upgrading to High Sierra.”

-This automatic upgrade behavior may be annoying, but it isn’t new.
-It happened with Sierra as well, and Apple explains it in a support document.
-It’s tied to an option in System Preferences > App Store, the “Download newly available updates in the background” checkbox.
+This automatic upgrade behavior may be annoying, but it was possible with Sierra as well, although no one I’ve talked to remembers Apple pushing Sierra in the same way.
+Apple explains it in a support document — it’s tied to the “Download newly available updates in the background” checkbox in System Preferences > App Store.
 There’s no real harm in deselecting that checkbox — you’ll just have to wait for updates to download when you decide to install.

 (Do not disable “Install system data and security updates” because that option is essential for protecting your Mac against patched security vulnerabilities (see “Make Sure You’re Getting OS X Security Data,” 30 March 2016).)